Diversity, Equity and Inclusion

 Engagement

 At Huntington, we believe that we have highly engaged colleagues committed to looking out for each other and our customers with a balanced focus on “what we do” and “how we do it.”
-We encourage colleague engagement through community involvement and volunteerism, Inclusion Councils, Business Resource Groups, and Communities of Practice to support our commitment to engage, develop, retain, and attract talent.
-Memberships in the Inclusion Councils, Business Resources Groups, and Communities of Practice are open to all colleagues.
+We encourage colleague engagement through community involvement and volunteerism, as well as our Business Resource Groups, Inclusion Councils, and Communities of Practice.
+These groups support our commitment to attract, engage, develop, and retain talent.
+Memberships in the Business Resources Groups, Inclusion Councils, and Communities of Practice are open to all colleagues.

 Development

-We have learning and development programs to help our colleagues grow and develop.
+We have learning and development programs to help our colleagues grow in their careers at Huntington.
 These development programs include an online library, which allows colleagues to take ownership of their development via direct access to role-based content that can be self-initiated.
+We also have a robust platform for colleagues to hone their skills by connecting to a mentor or applying for gig that will develop skills toward their aspirations.

 Retention